HFChenLab/PhosPPI/README.md

 *In addition, Web service and Machine Learning Python packages are required to install according to the following instructions:

-2. Install Web service Python packages
+2. Install Web Service Python packages
 * pip install
   * Flask=2.0.2
   * Flask-WTF=1.0.0